-In Lightroom, you do not save photos in the traditional sense.
+In Lightroom, you don't save photos in the traditional sense.
 Instead, you export photos.
 You can export photos in various file formats suitable for a wide range of uses.

 For example, you can:

-- Export photos as JPEGs to share online or as TIFFs for a print publications.
+- Export photos as JPEGs to share online or as TIFFs for a print publication.

-- Export to a folder on a computer or to an attached or networked drive, including Flash drives.
+- Export to a folder on a computer or to an attached or networked drive, such as a Flash drive.

 - Burn the photos to a disc after exporting so you can share them on a CD or DVD.